Customer experience metrics checklist

 Success in business is measured by the financials (profitability, cost, market share).
 For CX professionals to succeed, they must highlight how CX projects contribute to these financial goals.
 CX measurements must have a clear link to the financial objectives.

-At the 2019 Medallia City Tour in London, CX practitioners from the likes of Kia Motors and Liberty Global explored the importance of selecting CX metrics that clearly measure customer loyalty or churn risk for the business at hand.
+At the 2019 Medallia City Tour in London, CX practitioners from the likes of Kia Motors and Liberty Global explored the importance of selecting customer success metrics that clearly measure customer loyalty or churn risk for the business at hand.
 This is likely to depend on the industry the business operates in.

 For instance, the ultimate aim in software-as-a-service (SaaS) is to increase or sustain subscription renewals.
 Therefore, the health of an account is best measured by volume of logins and time spent on the platform.
 If users are not utilizing the software, they are a flight risk, which means that recurring revenue may disappear and needs preemptive recovery.
 In manufacturing, to quantify the traction of assets someone has invested in, eyes will be fixed on tracking uptime vs. downtime.
 In e-commerce, webpage bounce rate or basket abandonment are apt measures to flag conversion issues that may be preventing customer purchases.